Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Results

-In contrast, the most clinically challenging phenotypes reflected familiar sources of ambiguity in routine assessment.
-Tremor exhibited the largest residual error burden (FN=4, FP=4), consistent with borderline presentations and overlap with dystonia and non-specific movement patterns captured in short windows; athetosis similarly showed balanced contributions of false negatives and false positives (FN=2, FP=3), suggesting that subtle, low-frequency fluctuations remain difficult to consolidate into an unambiguous patient-level call.
-For rare labels, the error decomposition was particularly informative.
-Ballismus, observed in only three positive subjects, maintained perfect specificity (FP=0) but lower sensitivity (FN=2), illustrating the expected behaviour of cautious detection in the low-prevalence regime: the model avoids over-calling a high-impact diagnosis at the expense of missed cases (\textbf{Table 5}; \textbf{Figure 3A}).
-This pattern reinforces the clinical value of reporting both sensitivity- and specificity-aligned summaries, rather than relying on a single scalar score.
+In contrast, the most clinically relative challenging phenotypes reflected familiar sources of ambiguity in routine assessment and therefore concentrated the residual discordances.
+Tremor exhibited the largest discordance burden (FN=4, FP=4), consistent with borderline presentations and overlap with dystonia and non-specific movement patterns captured in short windows; athetosis similarly showed balanced under- and over-calling (FN=2, FP=3), suggesting that subtle, low-frequency fluctuations remain difficult to consolidate into an unambiguous patient-level label.
+For rare labels, the decomposition was particularly informative.
+Ballismus, observed in only three positive patients, maintained perfect specificity (FP=0) but lower sensitivity (FN=2), illustrating the expected behavior of conservative detection in the low-prevalence regime: the model prioritizes avoiding over-calling a high-impact phenotype at the expense of missed cases.
+Overall, patient-level multi-label inference achieved high agreement.

-Taken together, these results show that multi-label subject-level inference from pose-derived features is feasible under clinically motivated constraints, including the presence of control subjects and symptom-absent windows, and that performance is best understood as a phenotype-specific operating landscape rather than a single scalar score.
-The consensus-label evaluation further indicates that the signal exploited by the models is not tied to one rater's annotation, supporting the interpretation that the learned representations capture reproducible kinematic correlates of hyperkinetic phenomenology.
-The remaining errors, concentrated in a small set of ambiguous or rare phenotypes, provide a clinically actionable map of where additional data density, refined label definitions, or symptom-specific modelling is most likely to yield further gains.